fabric

 Authorization: Bearer <JWT>

-The connector of each microservice allows a request to continue if the actor associated with the request satisfies a set of requirements expressed as a boolean expression over the properties of the actor.
-Requirements are specified during the definition of the endpoint, most commonly via service.yaml, or using the sub.Actor option when creating subscriptions manually.
+The connector of each microservice evaluates the claims in the access token to determine whether the request is allowed to proceed.
+Requirements are expressed as a boolean expression and specified during the definition of the endpoint, using the sub.RequiredClaims option when creating the subscription.

 By default, 401 Unauthorized and 403 Forbidden errors are returned to the client in the form of an HTTP status code accompanied by an error message.
 The error page redirect middleware can improve user experience by redirecting to a more user-friendly page.
 Redirection is contingent upon the Sec-Fetch-Mode and Sec-Fetch-Dest request headers indicating that the user is using a browser to navigate to a new document, thus avoiding interfering with requests from single-page applications.